mbn-code/The-Kernel-Driver-Guide-External/README.md

 - [DirectX]([https://download.microsoft.com/download/1/7/1/1718CCC4-6315-4D8E-9543-8E28A4E18C4C/dxwebsetup.exe](https://www.microsoft.com/en-us/download/details.aspx?id=6812))

 ### Disabling Secure Boot
 1. **Restart your computer:** Access the BIOS/UEFI settings by pressing F2, F10, or Delete (based on your computer's manufacturer).
 2. **Locate Secure Boot:** Find the Secure Boot setting in the "Security" or "Trusted Platform Module (TPM)" section.
 3. **Disable Secure Boot:** Save the settings and boot into Windows.

-#### Additional Tips for Disabling Secure Boot:
+## Additional Tips for Disabling Secure Boot
+> [!TIP]

-- Back up your data before disabling Secure Boot.
+Back up your data before disabling Secure Boot.

+> [!IMPORTANT]
-- Disable Secure Boot only when necessary, such as running virtual machines or specific software.
+> Disable Secure Boot only when necessary, such as running virtual machines or specific software.

+> [!CAUTION]
-- Re-enable Secure Boot to protect your computer once done with the required tasks.
+>  Re-enable Secure Boot to protect your computer once done with the required tasks.

----

 ## Download and Setup